 Excluded from the Classes are the following persons: (a) allformer or current individuals who previously reached settlements with orjudgments against Defendants resolving or releasing any claims arising during the Class Period under USERRA related to any of the claims in this lawsuit; and(b) any person who served as a fiduciary of the Plan and their beneficiaries under the Plans and any member of the immediate family of and any heirs,successors or assigns of any such person.

 The Complaint was filed on January 7, 2019.
 Defendant Alaska Airlines Pensions/Benefits Administrative Committee filed its Answer to the Complaint on April 17, 2019.
 Defendants Alaska Airlines, Inc. and Horizon Air Industries, Inc. filed a Motion to Dismiss on April 17, 2019.
 The Court denied their Motion on June 17, 2019.
 Plaintiff filed an Amended Complaint on July 1,2019.
 Defendants filed their Answer to the Complaint on July 15, 2019.

 Plaintiff filed the Motion for Class Certification on May 20, 2020, and the Court modified the definitions for the Virtual Credit Class and the Paid Leave Class and granted the motion on August 4, 2020.
 On September 1, Defendants filed a motion to decertify the Virtual Credit Class, which the Court granted on November 3, 2020.
 That decertification decision does not affect the certified Paid Leave Class.
-Notice is scheduled to be issued to the Paid Leave Class on November 23, 2020.
-Trial is currently scheduled for June 2021.
+Notice was issued to the Paid Leave Class on November 23, 2020.

 If you are a member of the proposed class or you have information which might assist us in the prosecution of these allegations, please contact one of the following persons: